Vietnam.vn - Nền tảng quảng bá Việt Nam

 This is the main factor that makes snow dark, reduces its ability to reflect light, promotes heat absorption and melts at an unprecedented rate.

-One tourist can contribute to melting about 100 tons of snow, while scientific research trips – which use heavy equipment and set up camps for long periods – can have 10 times the impact of a single tourist, said Raul Cordero, a scientist who worked on the study.
+One tourist can contribute to melting about 100 tons of snow, while scientific research trips, which use heavy vehicles and set up camps for long periods, can have 10 times the impact of a single tourist, said Raul Cordero, a member of the research team.

-Specifically, after 4 years of surveying a 2,000km journey across Antarctica to assess the level of pollution, the research team discovered that in areas with human activity, the concentration of toxic metals such as nickel, copper and lead has increased 10 times compared to 4 decades ago.
+Specifically, after four years of surveying a 2,000km journey across Antarctica to assess the level of pollution, the research team discovered that in areas with human activity, the concentration of toxic metals such as nickel, copper and lead had increased 10 times compared to four decades ago.

 In response to this alarming situation, the Antarctic Treaty was enacted to ban the use of polluting fuels such as heavy fuel oil.
 Many cruise companies have experimented with hybrid and electric ships.

-In addition, IAATO has implemented traffic diversions to avoid congestion and issued strict regulations on approaching and observing wildlife.
+In addition, IAATO deploys traffic diversion to avoid congestion and issues strict regulations during the process of approaching and observing wildlife.

 Scientists emphasize that only a drastic reduction in fossil fuels and a switch to renewable energy can save the "White Continent"./.